budengjun/CPSC-210-Personal-Project/README.md

 * As a user, I want to be able to mark a game as played in my steam library

+* As a user, I want to be able to mark a game as not played in my steam library

 * As a user, I want to be able to see how popular a game is

 * As a user, I want to be able to remove a game from my steam library